 What Does It mean To Do Rosary Prayer Walking?

 Rosary Prayer Walking is the best of all worlds.
 As a Catholic, I have learned to pray the Rosary and enjoy praying it when I walk.
 The best set of Rosary beads for Rosary Prayer Walking is the one-decade kind that looks like the bracelet above.
 I hold it in my left hand and run it through my fingers as I walk and pray the mystery for that day, thus keeping both hands in the rhythmic swing.
-Or if you aren't Catholic, finger it using the ten beads to tell God about your most pressing prayers--your spouse (first set of 10 beads), your first child (second set of 10 beads), your good friend (third set), etc. As a Protestant, I just knew The Rosary was a wonderful place to hide my prayers.
+Or if you aren't Catholic, finger it using the ten beads to tell God about your five most pressing prayers or one prayer for each decade.
+As a Protestant, I didn't know how to pray the Rosary; I just knew it was a wonderful place to hide my prayers.

 And the bottom line is that before you know it, you have accomplished your daily prayers and your daily exercise at the same time, and in The Frugal Catholic’s mind, that is called efficiency!